 Your sponsor will need to ensure that there will be an adequate accommodation for you to live in the UK.
 Your sponsor will need to factor in who will be living in the property (if you won’t be living in the property exclusively with your sponsor), and ensure that there are enough rooms in the property to avoid overcrowding.

-If your application is successful, you will be granted a permission to live and work in the UK for a period of six months.
+If your application is successful, you will be granted a permission to live in the UK for a period of six months.
 Once you are married, you must apply for a Spouse visa prior to your visa expiring and you will be granted a further 30 months visa.
 You will be required to extend your visa at the end of this visa period and if your application is successful, you will be granted a further 30 months extension.

 This period is known as ‘probationary period’ and once you have completed the 5 years period, you will be eligible to apply for Indefinite Leave to Remain.